In New Zealand: Aired on TVNZ 1 in April

 However, given Dean O’Gorman was in it and the fact TVNZ had billed it so highly, it made me think there might be more to it – and I was right.

 Episode two flips the show into something different.
 Because midway through it, we find out exactly whodunnit – it’s O’Gorman, who is the titular Bad Seed.
 It’s not wholly unexpected, since it was a bit weird having one of New Zealand’s most successful actors playing such a meek supporting role, plus the title somewhat suggests it’s not Minto.
 All the same, revealing it so quickly was surprising.

 After that, the show becomes something very different: a power-play between O’Gorman and Minto, as the former brother tries to inveigle his way further into the family (particularly Hillock)’s affections while incriminating his brother even more.
 Why’s he doing it and will he succeed?
 All is revealed by the final episode, but it has to be said, O’Gorman’s not half bad at it, so Minto’s in pretty serious trouble.

 Indeed, as Minto is so guilty-looking, it’s unsurprising that Sami spends most of her time trying to bang him to rights.
 Consequently and to avoid Minto constantly being behind bars, the show adds various sub-plots involving Horan and Crayford that give Minto some get out of jail free cards.
 These he uses copiously to continue trying to prove his innocence to the police and everyone else.

-The final episode is then (spoiler alert) high melodrama, with the cops quickly realising they’ve after the wrong brother, O’Gorman creeping out Hillock then taking hostages, shootouts and more.
+The final episode is then (spoiler alert) (spoiler alert) high melodrama, with the cops quickly realising they’ve after the wrong brother, O’Gorman creeping out Hillock then taking hostages, shootouts and more.